rapidsai/cuml/BUILD.md

 $ ./build.sh cuml --singlegpu          # build the cuML python package without MNMG algorithms
 $ ./build.sh --ccache                  # use ccache to cache compilations, speeding up subsequent builds
 ```

+Note.
+If you are using GCC 7.5, make sure to read [RDN 0002: updates to from-source builds with conda for gcc '7.5.0'](https://docs.rapids.ai/notices/rdn0002/).

 To run the C++ unit tests (optional), from the repo root: